bitvijays/PhD-Resources/Misc/4_C_PhD_WP_Improve_Your_Paper.md

 #### Keep Terms the Same

-Many scientific writers believe that repeating the same term for
+Many scientific writers believe that repeating the same term for an important chracter makes their writing boring or repetitive.
+So instead they use different terms.
+By doing so they risk confusing their readers who think they mean differnt things.
+For a reader, consistent terms are the opposite of boring; they are essential to navigating new, complex information.

+#### Break Up Noun Strings

+Scientific writers have another bad habit: putting nouns and often their modifiers together into long unwieldy strings.
+Noun strings are difficult for readers because they don't know which word in the string is important.

 ### Qualifiers